PsionicAlch/byteforge/README.md

 }
 ```

-Unlike Set and SyncSet, there’s no “convert between” helper here, because a Tuple’s length is baked in.
+Unlike `Set` and `SyncSet`, there’s no “convert between” helper here, because a `Tuple`’s length is baked in.
 But you can always rebuild one from a slice if needed.
 </details>

 ### Utility Functions